Fujifilm X-T2 versus Fujifilm X-E3

 |Sony RX10 III (⇒ lft | rgt)||1-inch||20.0||5472||3648||4K/30p||23.1||12.6||472||70|

-Apart from body and sensor, cameras can and do differ across a range of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 The X-T2 and the X-E3 are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
 Moreover, their viewfinders offer an identical resolution of 2360k dots.
-The following table reports on some other key feature differences and similarities of the Fujifilm X-T2, the Fujifilm X-E3, and comparable cameras.
+The adjacent table lists some of the other core features of the Fujifilm X-T2 and Fujifilm X-E3 along with similar information for a selection of comparators.
 If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Fujifilm X-T2 (⇒ rgt)||2360||no||3.0||1040||tilting||no||8000||14.0||no||no|